 Being Strategic: Strategy-specific Project Management in Times of Crisis

 What should a company do when it finds itself in crisis?
-Rejecting the idea that a company’s crisis is bankruptcy resulting from poor financial status, developing from temporary to permanent inability to meet creditor requirements, this study takes an innovative stance in proposing strategic crisis control management decisions in order to stabilize company performance.
+Rejecting the idea that a company’s crisis is bankruptcy resulting from poor financial status, developing from temporary to permanent inability to meet creditor requirements, this study takes an innovative stance in proposing strategic crisis control management decisions to stabilize company performance.

-Managing an organization through crisis is a task that requires planning and forethought.
+What You Will Learn?
+Managing an organization through a crisis is a task that requires planning and forethought.
 Recognizing crisis in advance is part of what makes crisis management possible.
-Being Strategic: Strategy-specific Project Management in Time of Crisis helps to break down an upcoming crisis into realistic actions, applying these to strategic phases.
+Being Strategic: Strategy-specific Project Management in Time of Crisis helps to break down an upcoming crisis into practical actions, applying these to strategic phases.

 Firstly, you will learn about the Project Management Framework and how to integrate corporate strategy with project management.
 The author examines the roles and responsibilities of each team member, from HR Managers to Top Management.

-The author reviews the key Company Crisis Management Processes and exactly how to measure crisis.
+The author reviews the essential Company Crisis Management Processes and exactly how to measure crisis.
 This knowledge will enable you to evaluate the Crisis Management strategies available, their risks and advantages, and how to implement them.
-Being prepared for, and able to identify, a crisis is the best defense for preventing total loss.
-With proper planning and strategic decision-making, it is possible to proactively manage a company through crisis, using the strategies outlined in this book.An overview of each chapter:
+Being prepared for, and able to identify, a crisis is the best defence for preventing total loss.
+With proper planning and strategic decision-making, it is possible to proactively manage a company through a crisis, using the strategies outlined in this book.An overview of each chapter:

-My years of experience in the business sector have taught me some extremely crucial lessons.
+Many people have used the techniques used in this book to improve their business.My years of experience in the business sector have taught me some extremely crucial lessons.
 Perhaps the most important is that companies need to be flexible.
 Flexibility in the corporate world is not just an abstract concept, but rather a necessary reality.
-More informations you can find here.
+More information you can find here.